Code-Institute-Submissions/StuartCox3107-is.onboard/README.md

 ### Javascript

+- Code ran through [JS lInt.com](https://jslint.com/) opens in same tab, press back to return.
+Only issue of the laptop link lines being over 80 characters

 ### View 1: Welcome, name & staff number page

 - Tested to check that staff numbers will not accept letters or non-decimal characters, alert if incorrect
 - Tested to check that only whole numbers from 1-5 are accepted through the scroll arrows
 - Tested to check that manual entry of numbers outside 1-5 can be entered, alert if incorrect
 - Tested to check that only whole numbers are accepted on manual input, alert if incorrect
+- Tested to check that the first name input is required before moving to the next page
+- Tested to check that the first family input is required before moving to the next page
 - Tested to check that progress bar moves as expected
 - Chrome debugger tool used to check that the variables are given values for the user first name, family name, all 4 digits of the employee number, and that the first digit of the employee number stores the correct department variable